FCS-analysis/PyCorrFit/README_PyInstaller.md

 Known problems
 -------------------

+- On Windows, PyInstaller v.2.0 might complain about a "_core_" module.
+This has been fixed in a later dev version (pyinstaller-6ca4af8 is working).

-PyInstaller does not yet seem to work with scipy version 0.11.0.
+- PyInstaller does not yet seem to work with scipy version 0.11.0.
 Instead, use scipy version 0.10.1 (http://sourceforge.net/projects/scipy/files/scipy/).

-If you are getting errors involving "_py3.py" files, try try to rename these files, e.g.
+- If you are getting errors involving "_py3.py" files, try try to rename these files, e.g.

         C:\Python26\Lib\site-packages\sympy\mpmath\libmp\exec_py3.py

     to something else, like

         C:\Python26\Lib\site-packages\sympy\mpmath\libmp\exec_py3.pyELSE

     This is a problem caused by syntax differences of python3 and python2 which pyInstaller cannot yet tell (exec_py3 is not python2 syntax). http://code.google.com/p/mpmath/issues/detail?id=204

 Windows (XP)